KristinHannah/puppy_love/README.md

 #License

-The Movie Tracker is licensed under the MIT license, which can be read in the License file located at in the root directory.
+Puppy Love is licensed under the MIT license, which can be read in the License file located at in the root directory.